 Years of rumors surrounding a new budget iPhone circulated before anything concrete emerged from Apple.
-From calling it the elusive "iPhone 9" to speculating over Face ID vs Touch ID, the rumor cycle was varied and long for this device.
-Speculation about such a product releasing began back in 2017, only a year after the first iPhone SE launched.
+From calling it the elusive "iPhone 9" to speculating over Face ID versus Touch ID, the rumor cycle was varied and long for this device.
+Speculation about such a product began in 2017, only a year after the first iPhone SE was launched.

-Leaks surrounding the actual product began ramping up in early 2020, with Apple even leaking the name of the product on its website.
-Ultimately the release was still somewhat a surprise, considering the modern A13 chipset and low entry price.
+Leaks surrounding the actual product began ramping up in early 2020, with Apple even leaking the product's name on its website.
+Ultimately the release was still somewhat a surprise, given the modern A13 chipset and low entry price.

 iPhone SE (first generation)

-The original iPhone SE was introduced in 2016 as Apple’s first attempt at a budget iPhone.
-Its design mimicked the old iPhone 5s design but had some bells and whistles thrown in.
+Apple introduced the original iPhone SE in 2016 as the company's first attempt at a budget iPhone.
+Its design mimicked the iPhone 5s but had some bells and whistles thrown in.

-The flat sides, 4-inch display, and button-on-the-top design were one of the most popular designs ever for an iPhone.
+The flat sides, 4-inch display, and button-on-the-top design were some of the most all-time popular iPhone designs.
 As the iPhone 5s aged, people began to worry that there would be no successor, and everyone would be forced into the new soap-bar iPhone design of the iPhone 6 and later.

-Apple finally revealed the iPhone SE with modern chipsets and a 12MP camera.
-It launched with 16GB of internal storage at $399, and 64GB at $499.
+Apple finally revealed the budget device with modern chipsets and a 12MP camera in March 2016.
+It launched with 16GB of internal storage at $399 and 64GB at $499.